kdpkst/amun-log-analyzer/README.md

 ### Command Line Version

-The `command-line` folder contains the command line version of the Log Analyzer.
-This version is perfect for users who prefer interacting with the tool through their terminal.
+The `command-line-version` folder contains the command line version of the Log Analyzer.
+This version is suitable for users who prefer interacting with the tool through their terminal.
 To get started, simply follow the instructions within the [command-line-version/README.md](command-line-version/README.md) file.

 ### Web Version